 - Commercial Law

-Melanie Wilson's scholarship views the world of criminal procedure from the perspective of a former prosecutor and seeks to reconcile the desire of participants in the criminal justice system (particularly prosecutors, judges and police officers) to act ethically and professionally with the sometimes competing imperative that guilty defendants be swiftly and successfully prosecuted, convicted and sentenced proportionally.
+Melanie Wilson serves as both a professor and the associate dean for academic affairs.
+As the academic dean, she oversees the law school’s twelve joint degree programs, eight certificate programs, its academic regulations, course scheduling, the Registrar’s office and collaborates with other units in the law school on all other academic matters.
+Wilson is also a criminal procedure scholar.
+Her scholarship views the world of criminal procedure from the perspective of a former federal prosecutor and seeks to reconcile the desire of participants in the criminal justice system (particularly prosecutors, judges and police officers) to act ethically and professionally with the sometimes competing imperative that guilty defendants be swiftly and successfully prosecuted, convicted and sentenced proportionally.
 She is a magna cum laude graduate of the University of Georgia School of Law, where she served on the Law Review.
-Before turning to law teaching, Wilson served as an assistant United States attorney in the Northern District of Georgia and, prior to that, in the Middle District of Georgia.
-She also served as law clerk to Richard Freeman, United States District Court Judge, Northern District of Georgia.
+Before turning to law teaching, Wilson served as an assistant United States attorney in Georgia for six years.
+Before that she spent four years as an assistant attorney general for the State of Georgia.
+She also clerked for Richard Freeman, United States District Court Judge, Northern District of Georgia.
 She joined the KU Law faculty in 2007.
 In 2011, Wilson sat on an expert panel at William & Mary Law School discussing U.S. v.
-Jones, a Supreme Court case focusing on whether the government may attach a GPS to a car without a warrant and whether receiving information from the device is a search.
+Jones4, a Supreme Court case focusing on whether the government may attach a GPS to a car without a warrant and whether receiving information from the device is a search.
 As part of the U.S. Courts Landmarks series, Wilson spoke about the important Fourth Amendment case Mapp v.
-Ohio (1961).
-And in 2013, Wilson provided expertise on a HuffPost Live panel discussing warrantless wiretapping and the future of privacy and national security.
+Ohio (1961)5.
+And in 2013, Wilson provided expertise on a HuffPost Live panel6 discussing warrantless wiretapping and the future of privacy and national security.

 - Art of Advocacy